kirubhel/Social_pay_latest/Backend/src/pkg/notifications/README.md

 # Notifications Service

-A clean, extensible notification service for Social Pay that supports SMS, email (future), and in-app notifications (future).
+A clean, extensible notification service for SocialPay that supports SMS, email (future), and in-app notifications (future).

 ## Architecture